timothyafolami/ai-chat-simulation/README.md

 streamlit run streamlit_app.py
 ```
 In the sidebar:
+- Choose source for each persona: Existing (pick from generated_personas) or Custom JSON
+- If using Custom JSON, provide an object like: {"id":"Name","needs":"...","personality":"..."}
-- Pick Persona 1 and Persona 2 from generated_personas
+- Pick Persona 1 and Persona 2 from generated_personas (when using Existing)
 - Choose "Who starts?"
 (Persona 1 or Persona 2)
 - Click "Preview Profiles" to view each persona’s Needs and Personality
 - Click Start Chat to begin the conversation